src-d/modelforge/doc/cmd.md

 ## Dump information about a model

 With this command you can get a dump of information concerning a specific model.
 The output of this command depends completely on the `dump` method of the model's class.
+Naturally, if the model is stored in your filesystem there is no need to specify backend or index arguments.

 - First (and only) positional argument: Path (if the model is stored on your filesystem), UUID or URL of the model.